Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Excellent.
 I will leave the matter in your proven hands, then."

 Eriwyth stared at the blank screen for some time, paralyzed by the turmoil in her chest as her maternal instincts duelled with her loyalty.
-She *could…*
+She *could...*

 Pragmatism stepped in and brought the duel to a decisive close.
 She was too involved in *Dreaming Blade* herself.
 The Gao would have no sympathy for her.
 She would be destroyed, torn limb from limb just like the House she had sacrificed her whole life for.